Azure/azure-sdk-for-java/sdk/communication/CONTRIBUTING.md

 To run the tests in PLAYBACK mode, set an environment variable called `AZURE_TEST_MODE` and set its value to `PLAYBACK` (If the variable if not set, the default will be `PLAYBACK`).
 After your variable has been set, change directory to the root folder of the package you're working on and run the `mvn verify` command.

-If the tests are successful, we can proceed to run the tests in LIVE mode.

 ### Live mode

 Because in LIVE mode we are hitting an actual resource, we must set the appropriate environment variable to make sure the code tests against the resource we want.
-Set up an env variable called `COMMUNICATION_LIVETEST_CONNECTION_STRING` and set it to the connection string of the resource you want to test against.
+Set up two env variables called `COMMUNICATION_LIVETEST_CONNECTION_STRING` and `COMMUNICATION_CONNECTION_STRING` and set them to the connection string of the target communication resource you want to test against.
+The value of the connection strings can be obtained from Azure portal.
+[Access your connection strings and service endpoints](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp)

-Depending on which package you are testing, it may need special environment variables to test succesfully.
-All packages have a TestBase file inside their corresponding test folder and each one of these contain the special environment variables the tests need in order to run.
+Depending on which package you are testing, it may need special environment variables to test successfully.
+All packages have a *TestBase.java file inside their corresponding test folder and each one of these contain the special environment variables the tests need in order to run.
 Make sure to set these variables before running the tests themselves.
 You may need to restart your development environment after creating or updating these environment variables.

 You can run the `mvn verify` command after setting the `AZURE_TEST_MODE` variable to `LIVE`.